-When faced with decisions about retirement, one of the most common ones is likely to be how you want to receive your super – whether you choose to receive it through regular pension payments, withdraw it as a lump sum, or like many people, maybe a combination of both.
+When faced with decisions about retirement, how you want to receive your super may be high on your list – whether you choose to receive it through regular pension payments, withdraw it as a lump sum, or like many people, maybe a combination of both.

-There’s generally no right or wrong answer here – ultimately it depends on your personal circumstances, your retirement plans and what the best strategy is for you.
+There’s generally no right or wrong answer – it depends on your personal circumstances, your retirement plans and what the best strategy is for your circumstances.

-From a tax perspective, all super (whether it’s paid a pension or a lump sum) is tax-free after you turn 60.
+From a tax perspective, all super, whether it’s paid as a pension or a lump sum, is tax-free after you turn 60.
 If you’re under 60, tax is generally payable on the taxable component of your super.

-Try this handy calculator to help you determine how long you expect your pension to last and ways to make it last longer using different options.
+Try this handy calculator to help you determine how long your pension may last, and options to help make it last longer.
 (Source: ASIC MoneySmart)